June 2, 2025, 10:49 am | Read time: 5 minutes

 AVM Fritz!Mesh Set 4200 Hits the Market

 Already at the MWC in Barcelona, AVM presented the Fritz!Mesh Set 4200 in early March for better Wi-Fi coverage in large buildings.
-It consists of two or three pre-configured 3000-AX repeaters, operates with Wi-Fi 6 in a tri-band process, and offers up to 4200 Mbps.
-Each repeater has two Gigabit LAN ports.
+It consists of two or three pre-configured 3000-AX repeaters, operates with Wi-Fi 6 in a tri-band method, and offers up to 4200 Mbps.
+Each repeater has two Gigabit LAN connections.
 Both sets are now available in stores, with the price for the 2-piece set at 329 euros and the 3-piece set at 429 euros.

 News on Fritz!OS 8.20